 40 years of the National Gallery: Nick Mitzevich

-As the National Gallery’s anniversary approaches Director Nick Mitzevich reflects on the Gallery’s impact on the cultural life of Australia over the past four decades and looks to the future.
+As the National Gallery’s anniversary approaches Director NICK MITZEVICH reflects on the Gallery’s impact on the cultural life of Australia over the past four decades and looks to the future.

 40 years of Impact…